Qiaoyou Building (喬友大廈) - Spectral Codex

 Staggered sunbeams and a view.
 This is looking north toward Changua’s famous fan-shaped roundhouse beyond.
 In the distance you can see the Dadu Plateau in neighbouring Taichung on the horizon.

 The view from the shattered windows of the Qiaoyou Building is fantastic.
 It is still one of the tallest buildings in the city (and probably in the top five).
-As I continued my descent I stopped to take note of many of the different sights I had seen up close during my winter residency in the city: the Big Buddha of Baguashan, Changhua Station 彰化車站, the amazing fan-shaped roundhouse, the abandoned railway workers village, and even my apartment (which was on the same block).
-I had been saving this exploration for the end of my tenancy as I did not want to get caught.
-Living next door, that’d be awkward4.
+As I continued my descent I stopped to take note of many of the different sights I had seen up close during my winter residency in the city: the Big Buddha of Baguashan, Changhua Station (彰化車站), the amazing fan-shaped roundhouse and abandoned railway workers village, and even my apartment (which was on the same block).
+I had been saving this exploration for the end of my tenancy; it would have been awkward had something gone wrong4.

 Front row seats to the end of time.